captainqq/courses-bond-valuation-and-analysis-in-python/slides/chapter_1_d50e9ad1a2eade644d046cf2d0b87090.md

 ```

 `@script`
 Thanks to python, we don't need to play this inefficient guessing game.
-We can automate this exercise by using the python package scipy.
+We can automate it using the python package scipy.

-Here the code demonstrates how to write a python function to estimate a bond yield.
+Here the code demonstrates how to write a python function to estimate bond yield.
 First we implement the bond pricing formula in ytm_func.
 Second, we use ‘optimize’ method from the scipy package to solve the root.
 The goal is to make the calculated bond price equal to the market quoted price, so that ytm_func equals to zero.
 By default the scipy optimize function uses the classic ‘Newton Method’ to numerically search for the root.
 We pass two required parameters: 1) the function (whose zero is wanted), and 2) an initial guess.
 Voila, it will output the estimated yield.

 ---